 Databases of parameters are not included in the APS file, other than those parameters that have been "loaded" into a simulation and therefore have relevance to that simulation.
 There are separate JSON files that include databases (libraries) of parameters that can be loaded into a simulation as needed.

-Databases vs. Parameters in a Simulation
+Parameters within Database Files vs. Parameters within in a Simulation

 There is a basic dichotomy in working with AQUATOX.
 You have a choice of editing database JSON files or of opening and editing a particular study.

+The database files are stand-alone files that do not affect model results unless they are loaded into a simulation.

-Studies are self-contained files with all the information on a particular simulation, including initial conditions, loadings, parameter values, first and last dates for the simulation, and simulation results.
-Parameter values can be edited, but changes apply only to that study.
+Study files are self-contained JSON files with all the information on a particular simulation, including initial conditions, loadings, parameter values, first and last dates for the simulation, and simulation results.
+Parameter values can be edited, but those changes will apply only to that study.
 The intent is to be able to archive a model application so that all assumptions and results are saved for future reference.
 This is especially important for regulatory applications that are subject to later review.
-(Of course, you also should archive the version of AQUATOX that was used.)

 Sets of parameters that will be used repeatedly should be saved in the appropriate database.
 Each database in JSON format includes parameter values for a list of organisms, chemicals, or sites.
 Generally, editing of parameters should be done in the database mode to maintain consistency among studies.
 In contrast, if a site record is only going to be used for a single study, it may be desirable to create it within the study.